dFegnoux/tp_nodejs/README.md

   * see online users
   * see if users are writting a message
   * Let users change their nickname (will notify other users)
+  * Possibility to flag a user by clicking on it's nickname or just write @user_nickname
+  * Flagged user have a notification when allowed

 ## What will be added?
 * Put a better style